cbillowes/curious-programmer-titanium/articles/2021/2021-08-31-gatsby-google-analytics.md/index.md

 I assume that you are already familiar with [Gatsby](https://www.gatsbyjs.com/).
 At the time of writing, I am using Gatsby `3.11.0`.

 You also need the Google Analytics 4 property.
-Look at this [article](https://support.google.com/analytics/answer/9744165) to add a Google Analytics 4 property to a site that already has analytics.
+Read this [article](https://support.google.com/analytics/answer/9744165) to add a Google Analytics 4 property to a site that already has analytics.

 ## Installation